SMPA Director, Associate Professor of Media and Public Affairs, and Director of the Project on Ethics in Political Communication

-He has led and advised a range of campaigns and organizations, put the first Member of Congress on the internet, lobbied for “America’s Funniest Home Videos,” served as a Senior Policy Advisor for health care in the U.S. House during the debate over the Affordable Care Act.
-His eclectic career also includes a solo-show of his sculpture in a Washington, DC gallery, appearances as a political satirist on National Public Radio, and his book “Soccer Thinking for Management Success: Lessons for Organizations from the World’s Game debuted as at #1 new release on Amazon, and his 2020 edited volume Political Communication Ethics: Theory and Practice has been called “essential” and a “much needed resource.”
+Loge has led and advised a range of campaigns and organizations, put the first member of Congress on the internet, lobbied for “America’s Funniest Home Videos” and served as a senior policy advisor for health care in the House of Representatives during the debate over the Affordable Care Act.
+His eclectic career also includes a solo-show of his sculpture in a Washington, D.C. gallery, and appearances as a political satirist on NPR, His 2018 book Soccer Thinking for Management Success: Lessons for Organizations from the World’s Game debuted as at #1 new release on Amazon, and his 2020 edited volume Political Communication Ethics: Theory and Practice has been called “essential” and a “much needed resource.”

-Prior to joining the full-time faculty at SMPA, Loge served as a senior advisor to the Commissioner of the Food and Drug Administration in the Obama administration, a presidential appointment.
+Prior to joining the full-time faculty at SMPA, Loge served as a senior advisor to the commissioner of the Food and Drug Administration in the Obama administration, a presidential appointment.
 In this role, he developed and helped lead the strategic communication efforts for some of the top White House and FDA health priorities including the Cancer Moonshot, the Precision Medicine Initiative and combating the opioid crisis.

 From 2013 – 2015, he was the first vice president for external relations at the United States Institute of Peace (USIP) where his portfolio included congressional relations, intergovernmental affairs, communications, development and the Global Peacebuilding Center.
 He was also part of the organization’s senior management team and the interim liaison to the USIP board.

 Before USIP, Loge was the founder and principal at the legislative strategy firm Milo Public Affairs LLC, where his clients ranged from AmericaSpeaks and “America’s Funniest Home Videos” to the World Wildlife Fund and WickedCoolStuff.com.

 Before launching Milo Public Affairs he was a senior vice president at M+R Strategic Services, a national public affairs and political consulting firm.
 At M+R, Loge directed the media relations team and provided strategic counsel to a wide array of clients including the Save Darfur Coalition, Human Rights First, and the Caucus for Producers, Writers & Directors.
-Before joining M+R, he served as the first Director of The Justice Project, which helped redefine the national death penalty and criminal justice debate.
+Before joining M+R, he served as the first director of The Justice Project, which helped redefine the national death penalty and criminal justice debate.